vbezhenar/vbezhenar.github.io/_articles/start-typescript-node-project.md

 npm is assumed.
 Reading reference documentation for corresponding tools is recommended.

+Some options are not standard and disabled by default.
+I consider those options to be useful and enable them in my projects.

 ## Create a new project

 We will use a minimal `package.json` with ESM modules.